4 Ways to Improve Your Amazon Order Defect Rate

 To prevent this from happening, stay in tune with your audience.
 It will help you understand how they perceive your business and how you can improve the experience.

 It’s especially crucial if you want to remain a seller on Amazon.
-If you order defect rate rises dramatically higher than one percent or consistently goes above one percent, Amazon will suspend your account and may never reinstate it.
+If your order defect rate rises dramatically higher than one percent or consistently goes above one percent, Amazon will suspend your account and may never reinstate it.

 How to improve your Amazon order defect rate